5 Letter Words Ending in H

 north

-Noun : One of the four major compass points, specifically 0°, directed toward the North Pole, and conventionally upwards on a map (or even, sometimes used instead of the relative directional term up), abbreviated as N.
+Noun : One of the four principal compass points, specifically 0° (being directed towards the North Pole); conventionally upwards on a map.

 Noun : The up or positive direction.